What are individual tax deductions?

 If you’re an employee who is paid a salary or wages by your employer, you are classed as an individual by the ATO.
 Each year you are required to submit an individual tax return and the expenses you can claim on your return are called individual tax deductions.

 As an employee you are eligible to claim expenses related to your particular profession.
-As an example, these may include exercise equipment if you’re a personal trainer, teaching aids if you’re a teacher and non-slip nursing shoes if you’re a nurse.
+As an example, these might include exercise equipment if you’re a personal trainer, teaching aids if you’re a teacher and non-slip nursing shoes if you’re a nurse.

 Aside from these occupation specific expenses, there are many other work related expenses that you may be able to claim as individual tax deductions.